vlajos/misspell-fixer/README.md

 Utility to fix common misspellings in source codes.

-It is based on the next common misspellings sources:
+It is based on the following common misspellings sources:
 * http://www.how-do-you-spell.com/
 * http://en.wikipedia.org/wiki/Commonly_misspelled_words
 * http://www.wrongspelled.com/

-Depends on the next unix tools:
+Depends on the following unix tools:
 * find
 * sed

 It works in the current work directory.
-Actually it doesnt support extra parameters.
+Actually it does not support extra parameters.

-WARNING: It overwrites original files!
+WARNING: It will overwrite original files!
 Thus make a backup before running it!

 Sample usage: